DataDog/integrations-extras/neo4j/README.md

 ## Overview

 This check monitors [neo4j][1] through the Datadog Agent.
+In [Neo4j 5][9], all metric names now include dbms or database namespaces.

+This check has been tested against Neo4j 4 and Neo4j 5 databases.
+If there are any issues, contact DataDog support or support@neo4j.com

 Please verify the metrics and checks that are submitted through this agent.
 Since Neo4j 4.0 and onward supports multiple databases, some metrics and checks are no longer published.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.